 Cognita does not ever permit the use of personal devices such as mobile phones and cameras, including the wearing of Smartwatches by staff where children are present.
-The school has a specific Early Years Policy for The Use of Mobile Phones and Devices that recognises and manages the risks by a means appropriate to the setting.
 Please see the IT Policy for further information.

 18.2 Low Level Concerns (including self-reporting)